Hendrix-CS/csci150/labs/doublets.md

 	def get_end_word(start_word_length: int) -> str:

 Replace your original `input` statement with a call to `get_end_word()` to ensure that the ending word is valid and of the correct length.
+Test the function in the Python Console first.
+Make sure it only allows words of the specified word length.
+For example, if you test it as `get_end_word(5)`, it should only allow you to enter words of length 5.

-Here is a continuation of our earlier example to show how the program should behave:
+Here is a continuation of our earlier example to show how the program as a whole should behave once you have incorporated `get_end_word()`:

 	What is the starting word? log
     What is the ending word? worm